Harold Ernest Montague Newman

 Several of his military memorabilia, writings, photographs etc were donated to the Royal Engineers Museum at Chatham where they can be inspected by members of the family.

 Throughout his life Henry was perhaps best known for his intellectual leanings and his shy disposition.
 Mundane conversation with him could be difficult, but he was always happy to talk at a more intellectual level.
 His interests always leaned towards the arts and in particular towards poetry and music, though he was also passionately interested in literature and painting.
 He was a talented artist (see Art and Poetry page) and painted many pictures which hung in the house during my childhood.
 He wrote one short book of poems ("Nostalgia"), which was published by his military unit, but which he grew to hate, nevertheless keeping a few copies (which I now have).
-His love of music was inflicted on us as young children, but we were expected to learn to appreciate it, and so (eventually) we did!
+His love of music was inflicted on us as young children, but we were expected to learn to appreciate it, and eventually we did - indeed it became a passion of mine in the 1970s for which I thank him.

 Henry was highly self-disciplined and through most of his life allowed himself very little self-indulgence.
 (No doubt this helped him to survive his experiences in Burma).
 Despite his shyness, he pushed himself to become a member of the local community in his retirement (when I knew him) and amongst other things took on the duties of church warden in both Bason Bridge and Brent Knoll.
 He also began the village "music evenings" where like-minded music lovers would meet in one or other's houses one evening each week, to listen to and discuss classical music recordings.
 He was also an expert gardener, and cook - maintaining a large collection of recipes which he followed with military precision.
 He had mixed feelings about the church, but was a regular attendee if he liked the vicar.
 Religion was another of his interests and he was very knowledgeable about many of the major religions in the world.

-In later life, particularly when money was more plentiful, he allowed himself greater indulgence and he loved buying the latest in the way of miniature cameras to take slides pictures of the many travels he enjoyed in his later years.
+In later life, particularly when money became more plentiful, he allowed himself greater indulgences and loved buying the latest in the way of miniature cameras to take slides photos of the many travels he enjoyed in his later years.
 Sadly, his photographs, like his paintings, were almost all of landscapes, gardens and historic buildings, and very seldom were the faces of friends or relatives allowed to enter his camera's frame.

 Note: Harold Ernest Montague Newman's memoirs are covered in several separate pages as follows: